WebDeverDan/WebDeverDan/README.md

 ## Some Info About Me

 - 💬 Ask me about my welcome message :)
-- :wave: Currently developing a project management application for personal use (future focus is enterprise use)
+- :wave: Currently developing a templated project management application for personal and team use
 - :computer: Honing in on deploying an API-driven and scalable CMS for organization cemetery and columbarium administration and knowledge share
 - :goat: Future projects include a digital mineral collection (digital display case) and various Rails and React apps
 - 📫 How to reach me: email -> danielbvideo@gmail.com or linkedIn -> www.linkedin.com/in/daniel-bradley828